 Hon.
 Pamela Gross: Thank you, Mr. Chairman.
-Thank the member for that question.
-So, the pot starts at \$500,000, and we do add from the ongoing lifecycle to get to that \$1.2 million.
+I thank the member for that question.
+The pot starts at \$500,000, and we do add from the ongoing lifecycle to get to that \$1.2 million.

-The question was if the pot has unused funds: Does it go back?
+The question was: if the pot has unused funds, does it go back?
 We always overspend from that pot of funding, so we've never had an instance where the money has to go back somewhere.
 Thank you, Mr. Chairman.